 I’m proud to say that when you hire me as your newborn photographer, your baby’s safety certainly becomes my number one priority.

 My expertise in newborn photography

 Baby safety in posed newborn photography is something I know a lot about and is a subject that is very close to my heart.

 - I’m one of the most highly qualified newborn photographers in the UK

-- And, I’ve got over seven years of experience under my belt (Yet, despite this, I still have regular safety training and make it my mission to ensure that my skills are bang up to date).
+- And, I’ve got over nine years of experience under my belt (Yet, despite this, I still have regular safety training and make it my mission to ensure that my skills are bang up to date).

 As just one of 11 UK-based Ambassadors of BANPAS, I officially help to promote safe practice in the industry.
 In online communities and in person, I support other newborn photographers and help to champion the important message about baby safety in newborn photography.

 I see it as doing my bit to help raise standards in the industry and to ensuring that no babies come to any harm during newborn photoshoots.